mooseki/fullstack_template_DEMO/README.md

   <img width="600" height="310" src="./autocompleteApp.gif">
 </p>

-## How to set up and push to Heroku
+## How to set up and push to Heroku:

 1. `git init`
 2. heroku login